-A Japanese Epsilon research rocket (potentially an ICBM) launched from Uchinoura Space Center in southern Japan.
+A 3 stage Japanese Epsilon research rocket (potentially an ICBM) being launched from Uchinoura Space Center in southern Japan.

 Modern ballistic missiles generally have solid fuel stages (for quicker preparation and more rugged handling) rather than liquid.
 So it is more than a coincidence that the first, second and third stages of the Epsilon are solid fuel.